developerdhairya/HLD-Basic-Concepts/High-Level-System-Design.md

 # `Apache Handoop`

 - Collection of open-source utility softwares that uses a network of many computers to solve problems involving massive data and requiring high computation parallely and quickly.
-- It provides framework for BigData processing and distributed storage using the MapReduce programming model.
+- It provides framework for BigData batch processing and distributed storage using the MapReduce programming model.

 ### Apache Handoop Architecture